Frequently Asked Questions:

 What should an Ally do when confronted by a homophobic or heterosexist situation?

 It is acceptable to confront a person who tells a homophobic joke or remark by saying that the joke "isn’t funny," or that the remark "demeans people" and is "offensive."
 A professor may curb homophobic or heterosexist remarks by stating, "That kind of dialogue is not allowed in the classroom."
-If a person is spouting homophobic myths, you can question where they got their information, or simply correct their information.
+If a person is spouting homophobic or transphobic myths, you can question where they got their information, or simply correct their information.
 For example, if someone says "That's so gay," you can ask what they mean by that and initiate a conversation.

 What if someone comes out to me?